mitchtys/sles-terraform/readme.md

 rsync -avz -e 'ssh -F ./ssh-config-default' root@largely-active-squid:/etc/hosts /dev/null
 ```

+## Structure of providers/modules

+To give a more complete breakdown of the intent.
+The goal is for this terraform setup to behave as follows:

+- Provider(s) should be selectable, we will only have one provider active at a time (this could be changed later, though not sure of the utility of doing so)
+- The providers setup vm's such that the modules only need to worry about ssh'ing in a remote-exec can happen.
+- The providers call specific modules, say k3s like a function call with: here are your host->ip mappings, as well as ssh keys, and anything else you'll need.
+- The modules that implement things then go off and do their thing being blissfully ignorant of the provider they're running on.

+Note: This isn't intended to be a secure production setup, storing the ssh/host keys in the terraform layout is not a good production practice.
+It is done here for the sake of expediency and simplicity.
+These environments are setup to be expendable and temporary.
+Productionizing anything based off this environment is left as an exercise to the reader.

 ## FAQ

 ### The hostnames suck I want to change them to something meaningful